WHY DO I NEED IT?

 You may think this seems like huge amount but when you consider the cost of medical care outside the UK it begins to seem very sensible.
 For example, the Foreign and Commonwealth office notes the following costs:

 If you got kicked and sustained a head injury, returning you home to the UK in an air ambulance from the east coast of the USA can cost up to £35,000 and if you include emergency medical treatments such as surgery you can see these costs rise considerably.

 HOW MUCH WILL IT COST?

-The Adventures Policy has been specifically tailored for BGA members and those with access to the Employer Zone only.
+The Adventures Policy has been specifically tailored for BGA members and members of the Equestrian Employers Association (EEA) only.